 Besides camping in our Land Cruiser, we spent quite a few nights in our tent.
 Some of Argentina’s National Parks are great for multiple day hikes, like at El Chaitén.
-Thanks Marty, Yann & Geraldine for sharing this adventure with us.
+Thanks, Marty, Yann & Geraldine for sharing this adventure with us.

 Hospitality – Staying with Locals

-Thanks Patricia and Fernando, for having us for so many weeks while we were waiting for our container to arrive from Malaysia.
+Thanks, Patricia and Fernando, for having us for so many weeks while we were waiting for our container to arrive from Malaysia.
 It was a great introduction to the Argentinean way of life, especially where it came to food.

 Thanks also to Agustine, Rama, Máximo and Chin to have us at your estancia in Ascochinga.
-We loved spending so much time with you, like watching the first Dakar in South America and the WRC together, and are grateful for the places you showed us in the surroundings.
+We loved spending so much time with you, like watching the first Dakar in South America and the WRC together and we are grateful for the places you showed us in the surroundings.
 Without that we would have missed an incredibly beautiful part of Argentina.

 Unexpectedly we saw quite a bit of wildlife in north Argentina.
 While staying with Vodo, near Resistencia, we saw hurling monkeys, and in the Chaco we saw snakes when staying with Catrien, a nurse who for the past 40 years has lived in one of Argentina’s remotest and poorest areas to help indigenous people.

 We met Pablo and Alejandra through the Hospitality Club and were their guests for a weekend in Neuquen – a weekend giving us an opportunity to share a fantastic BBQ, of course.

 Also great thanks to Octavio, who not only let us camp on his estancia but who also organized a professional exposition with Coen’s photos in Córdoba.